Saturday, January 17, 2009

 I want to create designs for fabric...

+I have wanted to do this for years.
 I want to use my digital photographs, computer, a scanner and botanical prints.

 I collect clippings from catalogs of fabrics that have the kind of prints that I like.

+Today, I noticed a card that caught my eye.
 I realized that I want to start photographing these treasures that are allowing design to happen for me so that I can start to develop my own designs.

 Does design just happen - no - inspiration happens over time.